7 Foods You Should Never Eat for Breakfast

 After a long night of fasting, your body is begging for nutrition in the morning.
 Without the proper fuel, you’re left with little energy, an offset mood, wacky cravings and potentially a wider waistline.
 Doesn’t sound too appealing, does it?

 Some classic morning meals are obvious diet offenders—waffles and pop tarts, you’re not fooling anybody.
 However, other breakfast staples may not seem so sinful at first glance.
 Either way, do yourself a favor and skip these seven foods at the breakfast table.
-Opting for more nutritionally balanced, wholesome alternatives will actually prepare you to take on the day.
-Check ’em out below—and then make your morning even better by finding out the 30 Best Breakfast Habits to Drop for Weight Loss!
+Opting for more nutritionally balanced, wholesome breakfast alternatives will actually prepare you to take on the day.

 Nothing quite hits the spot like a glass of OJ in the morning, right?
 This breakfast mainstay is actually loaded with sugar and relatively low in nutrition (especially highly processed, store-bought varieties).
 “Juice (particularly heat pasteurized fruit juice) in the morning can serve up a high dose of sugar and calories.
 Also, given that the fruit juice is processed at a higher temperature some of the nutrient value can be lost, too.
 Instead, choose a freshly squeezed juice, cold-pressed juice or high-pressure-pasteurized fruit and vegetable juice that contains more nutrients and less sugar,” says Smith.
 A good rule is to look for a juice that boasts two veggies for every fruit included.
 Not into juice anyway?
 Then check out these 22 Best Teas for Weight Loss!